dartmouth-cs98/18w-si32/docs/getting-started/README.md

 We have also seen how one might begin to implement a strategy in the `do_turn()` method, taking in a state and generating commands based on it.

-Finally, we have seen how to run local matches and improve our bots based on what visualization of these match replays reveal.
+Finally, we have seen how to run local matches and improve our bots based on what the log output and visualization of these match replays reveal.

 <div style="padding-bottom:50px"></div>